geoschem/HEMCO/docs/source/getting-started/quick-start.rst

 Quick Start
 ###########

-This quickstart guide assumes your environment satisfies :ref:`HEMCO's requirements <requirements>`.
+This quickstart guide assumes your environment satisfies :program:`HEMCO`'s :ref:`hardware <hardware-requirements>` and :ref:`software <software-requirements>` requirements.
 This means you should load a compute environment such that programs like :program:`cmake` and :program:`mpirun` are available, before continuing.
 You can find more detailed instructions in the user guide.

 ==============
 1. Clone HEMCO